kyma-project/serverless/README.md

         type: ociRegistry
     ```

     > **NOTE:** Because Pods inside the k3d cluster use the docker-internal port of the registry, it tries to resolve the registry against port 5000 instead of 5001.
-K3d has registry aliases, but `module-manager` is not part of k3d and thus does not know how to properly alias `k3d-kyma-registry.localhost:5001`.
+K3d has registry aliases, but `lifecycle-manager` is not part of k3d and thus does not know how to properly alias `k3d-kyma-registry.localhost:5001`.

 8. Install modular Kyma on the k3d cluster.

-    This installs the latest versions of `module-manager` and `lifecycle-manager`.
+    This installs the latest versions of `lifecycle-manager`.

     Use the `--template` flag to deploy the Serverless module manifest from the beginning, or apply it using kubectl later.